-A standard $\chi^2$ minimization technique was used.
-The original $T{\rm eff}$ grid (in the range 49,000 K-3500 K, for the higher gravity, log g=5.0; the $T{\rm eff}$ range is smaller for lower gravities) is interpolated in subsequent finer steps around the solution found in each iteration, with a number of iterations (up to five), to better define the $\chi^2$ minimum and $\chi^2$ contours from where errors are estimated.
-See also Bianchi et al. (2012) and references therein for more details.
+A standard $\chi^2~$ minimization technique was used.
+The original $T{\rm eff}$ grid (in the range 49,000K to 3500K, for the higher gravity, log g=5.0; the $T{\rm eff}$ range is smaller for lower gravities) is interpolated in subsequent finer steps around the solution found in each iteration, with a number of iterations (up to 5), to better define the χ^2 minimum and χ^2 contours from where errors are estimated.
+See also Bianchi et al. (2012a) and references therein for more details.
 We compared results from models with solar (z=0.02), supersolar (z=0.06), and subsolar (z=0.008) metallicity, and assuming four different selective extinction curves, shown in Figure 3.
 The main parameters which determine the observed SED are $T{\rm eff}$ (the major parameter determining the intrinsic colors) and interstellar reddening.
-Colors at a given temperature also depend on gravity, but only slightly for hot sources and conspicuously below about 10,000 K
+Colors at a given temperature also depend on gravity, but only slightly for hot sources and conspicuously at about 10,000K (see Figure 6a).
+Metallicity also affects the colors, given its influence on line blanketing, but the effect is very subtle for hot stars (Bianchi et al. 2012a).
+The selective extinction curve $A{\lambda}/E(B-V)$ depends on the properties of the dust grains (e.g., Mathis 1994), and has been found to vary with environment, especially in locations of intense star formation, the differences being more conspicuous in the slope shortwards of \sim 1800Å, and in the strength of the broad absorption feature near 2175Å (known as the "bump").
+Curves of $A{\lambda}/E(B-V)$ from UV spectroscopy of hot stars have been derived in a few sightlines in the Milky Way, Magellanic Clouds, M31 and M33 (e.g. Misselt et al. 1999, Gordon & Clayton 1998, Bianchi et al. 1996, Bianchi, Bohlin & Massey 2004 and references therein), and a few are shown in Figure 3.